-Who’d ever have thought that in 2017, the eggs of a female fish, a “living fossil” of prehistoric origin, treasured since ancient times, would remain the world’s most luxurious, gastronomic indulgence?
+Who’d ever have thought that approaching 2020, the eggs of a female fish, a “living fossil” of prehistoric origin, treasured since ancient times, would remain the world’s most luxurious, gastronomic indulgence?

 Caviar, salt-cured fish eggs of particular sturgeon, has been a signature dish on royal and aristocratic tables throughout the ages, the ingredient of choice of the famous Shahs of Iran, Casanova, James Bond and Jackie O, symbolic of fertility and life, has been revered as the most luxurious delicacy since the Greek Dark Age right through to this third millennium.

 Female sturgeon, relatively late sexual maturers, can carry up to 40kg of eggs, requiring highly specialised and sensitive extraction in order to produce high quality caviar.
 The three sturgeon species which produce distinctive caviar are these: Sevruga, the smallest, followed by Osietra and then the gracious, most treasured elder, the great Beluga, a gigantic fish that can weigh as much as 1,200 kg, measure five metres and live for 100 years.